Tigres UANL: Close call, third Ferretti era, Team of the Decade, 2023 champions

 For the Apertura 2018 season, Tigres rehired Guido Pizarro and on 15 July 2018, defeated Santos by 4–0 at the StubHub Center in Carson, California, becoming Champion of the Campeón de Campeones Cup for the third time in a row.
 On 19 September 2018, Tigres beat Toronto FC by 3–1 in the inaugural edition of the Campeones Cup hosted by Toronto at the BMO Field.

 In the Clausura 2019, Tigres hired international defender Carlos Salcedo and finished the season in second place.
-In playoffs, Tigres tied a global of 2–2 against Pachuca.
-In semifinals, Tigres tied a global of 1–1 against rival Monterrey.
+In playoffs, Tigres tied an aggregate score of 2–2 against Pachuca.
+In semifinals, Tigres tied an aggregate of 1–1 against rival Monterrey.
 In the home leg of the finals, Tigres beat León by 1–0 with goal of André-Pierre Gignac.
 In the second leg, the teams tied by 0-0 and Tigres conquered their seventh League championship.
 For the Apertura 2019 season, Tigres hired international defender Diego Reyes.

 On May 20, 2021, after finishing the Clausura 2021 season in tenth place and losing against Atlas the reclassification, Tigres hired coach Miguel Herrera, ending an eleven-year successful era under command of Ricardo Ferretti.
 For the Apertura 2021 season, Tigres hired the international French and 2018 World Cup champion Florian Thauvin but lost against Club León in semifinals.

-After a 2-2 global draw in quarterfinals against Pachuca that eliminated the team in the Apertura 2022 season and stating that the squad "was going old", Herrera was sacked of Tigres and Diego Cocca took over for the Clausura 2023 season.
+After a 2-2 aggregate draw in quarterfinals against Pachuca that eliminated the team in the Apertura 2022 season and stating that the squad "was going old", Herrera was sacked of Tigres and Diego Cocca took over for the Clausura 2023 season.
 Cocca left for the Mexico national team head coaching and Tigres hired Marco Antonio Ruiz, who was working in the team as an assistant.
-After losing 1-2 to Mazatlán, a team that only won 3 games in the Clausura 2023 season and considered as the worst team of the tournament, Ruiz was ceased.
+After losing 1–2 to Mazatlán, a team that only won 3 games in the Clausura 2023 season and considered as the worst team of the tournament, Ruiz was ceased.